Bedroom Color Schemes

 Poppy Red + Mink Gray

-Gray gets pulled into the excitement of red, creating a traditional bedroom alive with global-inspired motifs.
+Gray gets pulled into the excitement of red, creating a traditional red bedroom alive with global-inspired motifs.
 Red bedding and pillows turn a simple sleigh bed into a focal point and mink gray walls temper the rich red and crisp white palette.
 Block and ikat prints bring global flair to the space.
 The curtains dial back on red and rely on a palette of brown, black, and orange, a move that acknowledges the red's presence, but seeks to not overuse the crimson hue in the space.

 Seafoam Green + Tidal Blue + Surf White

 A beach-inspired color scheme strays from being too "theme-y" when there is nary a beach motif in sight.
-In this bedroom, seafoam green and watery blues evoke a seaside look, while traditional elements, such as the upholstered window cornice, an antique chair, and graceful headboard maintain a level of sophistication.
+In this bedroom, seafoam green and watery blues evoke a seaside look, while traditional elements, such as the upholstered window cornice, an antique chair, and a graceful headboard maintain a level of sophistication.

 Antique Whites + Crisp White

 Forget the notion that your whites have to match.
 A mixed bag of neutrals can create a visually interesting space with a few simple tricks.
 Keep your palette of whites within the same family, so that they all share similar undertones.
 In this bedroom, warm whites in varying intensities color the walls, trim, and bedding.
 Texture and repetition also bring the palette to life.
 Using each color more than once makes the mixing look more intentional.
-Here, light mocha appears on the trim, stool cushions, and shams, while linen white colors the artwork and drapes.
+Here, light mocha appears on the trim, stool cushions, and shams, while linen colors the artwork and drapes.

 Linen White + Sunny Yellow + Dove Gray